spirula/iptables-role/README.md

 --------------
 **ip_forward:** Enables or disables ip forwarding default value: 1

-**incoming:** Dictionary variable that dfines the ports and names for each service, these ports will be allowed for incoming requests, the default value:
+**incoming:** Dictionary variable that defines the ports and names for each service, these ports will be allowed for incoming requests, the default value:

 ```
 incoming: